error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 of gravitational forces.
 This represents a perfectly balanced environment without additional curvature or distortion due to gravity.
 As gravitational forces increase, this uniformity is disrupted, introducing segmentation and altering the structure of spacetime.
-This shift reveals the interplay between gravity and the fundamental constants Pi and the golden ratio (ϕ) in shaping spacetime.
+This shift reveals the interplay between gravity and the fundamental constants Pi and the Golden Ratio (ϕ) in shaping spacetime.

 Our findings suggest the existence of a uniform space defined by minimal segmentation (4ϕ)